ori-shem-tov/vrf-oracle/DESIGN.md

 - `must_get(uint64,byte[])byte[]`:
   `must_get` logic is the same as `get`, but panics in case there's no value to return.

+Note that `submit` has a high opcode cost (higher than 700).
+It needs to be called in a group of enough transactions so the available opcode cost is high enough.

 #### Data storage: Indexes, Slots and Cells

 At the time this document was written, a smart contract on Algorand can store up to 64 key-value pairs in its global storage (annotated **slots**) where each slot can store up to 128 bytes.